jbeale1/UMAP/README.md

 Upon inspection, the clusters UMAP finds turn out to correspond to specific kinds of traffic.
 As far as I can tell, _all_ the large variety of structure visible in the output map is showing real features of the data, although some parts of it are easier to interpret than others.

 As a concrete example, the mail truck comes by once a day, more or less.
-The regular mailman gets mapped to the same spot each time, because he drives the same way.
+The regular mailman gets mapped to the same spot each time, because he consistently drives the same way.
 When we had a new driver who drove differently, her data showed up in a very different place on the map (third line of data below).
 This wasn't due to the date and time; I tried changing that and it didn't affect the output.
+The majority of traffic does not slow down near the mailbox, so all those points get mapped elsewhere.
 ```
 day,hour,minute,second,frames,v1,v2,v3,std,minY,size => [ output mapping ]
 14,14,42,58.500,59,2.73,2.32,1.90,2.53,072,5425  => [5.1577015, 1.5967405]  old mailman